We support people who engage in challenging behaviour.

 We can assist in finding out why an individual engages in the behaviour(s) that they do and develop appropriate interventions to reduce its occurrence.
 Interventions are generally proactive and consider changes to environments, teaching skills and other specialist approaches.
 Such strategies may take time to become effective.

 We also provide training for staff of other social care providers.
-Contact the team for further information.

 How do we work?